NeowayLabs/jsondiff/README.md

-#Json Diff
+# Json Diff

-A lib in Go to compare two JSON.
+Just a simple library to compare two JSON objects represented in Go map data type.
 Returns an array of strings with the key values that differ.